 3. Use technology to simplify supplier management.

 Make your job easier—use a supplier management system to keep track and organise information regarding your suppliers.
-Basware Vendor Manager enriches supplier information against both Dun & Bradstreet and Mastercard Track global databases.
+Basware Vendor Manager enriches supplier information against Dun & Bradstreet.

 4. Make payments on time